chenyuan99/mac-web-services/README.md

 3. View the status page and monitor your services.
 4. Click "View Ollama Logs" to access the logs page.
+5. Click "View Thread Monitor" to access the thread monitor page.

 ## Features